c4123/ALGOTraining/README.md

 # ALGOTraining
 Personal algorithm training

-This place is where I goof around with some dumbshit so please,
+This place is where I goof around with some dumbshit.

-<b>DO NOT DISTURB<b/>
+So please, <b>DO NOT DISTURB<b/>